 Welcome to the Divisions section of the NCCU Police Department web site.
 Learn about each division, its function, how to get in touch them, and who's in charge - it's all here.
 You can also learn about the many disciplines within the department and how they work together to serve the NCCU Community.

-Director Timothy R. Bellamy holds the rank of Chief of Police.
+The Director holds the rank of Chief of Police.
 The Director is responsible for the development, implementation, supervision and evaluation of a proactive Campus Police Department that provides comprehensive public safety to the students, faculty, staff, and community, 24 hours a day, seven days a week.
-Two assistants aid Chief Bellamy in the day-to-day operation of the department: Field Operations Division Commander (Captain) and Administrative Division Commander (Captain).
+Two assistants aid in the day-to-day operation of the department: Field Operations Division Commander (Captain) and Administrative Division Commander (Captain).

 The Administrative Division Commander has day-to-day responsibility for the security and some operations provided by the department.
 The Commander provides direct supervision of the following sections: